pagilla18/pagilla18.github.io/README.md

 FOREGROUND_SERVICE (Used by Music Players): Required to ensure uninterrupted background audio processing when the media players are minimized or your screen is deactivated.

+Robin habit tracker: operates completely locally and does not access or request sensitive system alarms like SCHEDULE_EXACT_ALARM.
+All routine notifications use standard, energy-efficient system broadcasts.
+No notification details or schedule configurations ever leave your physical device.

 3. Monetization & Advertising Framework

 Our ecosystem features two distinct app distributions.
 Data handling varies depending on the specific version you install: